 We operate a timetable for applications in line with the Pupillage Gateway timetable set by the Bar Council.
 The window for applications for pupillage commencing in October 2019 has now closed.
-The window for applications for pupillage commencing in October 2020 is expected to open in January 2019.
+The window for applications for pupillage commencing in October 2020 will open 28 November 2019.
 Please view the Microsoft Word application form here.

 1KBW offers two specialist family law pupillages each year.
 Each pupillage is full time and for twelve months.
 During the twelve months each pupil will be allocated to three different pupil supervisors, each of whom will be a specialist family law practitioner.
 Pupils will have the opportunity to see a wide range of specialist family law work including both matrimonial finance and children cases.
 1KBW has a reputation for recruiting the most talented pupils and then providing training and support that is second to none.
 We proactively try to recruit our tenants from our pupils.